astriaai/astria-docs/docs/features/prompt-masking.md

 See example prompts in the [gallery](https://www.astria.ai/gallery?text=mask_prompt)

 :::warning
-SDXL inpainting results are poor, and so we recommend using SD15 models for this use case.
+SDXL inpainting results are poor.
+Use SD15 models instead.
 :::

 ### Syntax